Rodney-O-C-Melby/dns-zone-transfer-test/README.md

 Automates Domain Name System (DNS) zone transfer testing.

-Automatically finds a given domains nameservers, and tests for zone transfers, if successfully, identified A records are printed to standard output.
+Automatically finds a given domains nameservers, and tests for zone transfers, if successfully, subdomains are printed to standard output.

 # Requirements
 ```